Getting started

 Run a new scan any time you want a full reconciliation — after a bulk import, before handing an export to a broker, or whenever you simply want certainty.
 Each scan re-reads current Shopify data, so it always reflects what's actually live in your store.

-Related reading: bulk-editing HS codes in Shopify and setting country of origin in Shopify.
+Related reading: what an HS code actually is, bulk-editing HS codes in Shopify, setting country of origin in Shopify, and what the end of de minimis means for your store.
 Still stuck?
 The support and FAQ page covers the questions merchants ask most.